Azure/pcs-config-dotnet/DEVELOPMENT.md

 Run and Debug with IntelliJ Rider
 =================================

-1. Open the solution using the `pcs-ui-config.sln` file.
+1. Open the solution using the `pcs-config.sln` file.
 1. When the solution is loaded, got to `Run -> Edit Configurations` and create a new `.NET Project` configuration.
 1. In the configuration select the WebService project